influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

  ```

 Using this offset slice we can find `Key 2` by doing a binary search over the offsets slice.
-Instead of comparing the value in the offsets (e.g. `62`), we use that as an index into the underlying index to retrieve the key at postion `62` and perform our comparisons with that.
+Instead of comparing the value in the offsets (e.g. `62`), we use that as an index into the underlying index to retrieve the key at position `62` and perform our comparisons with that.

 When we have identified the correct position in the index for a given key, we could perform another binary search or a linear scan.
 This should be fast as well since each index entry is 28 bytes and all contiguous in memory.